mpasternak/django-multiseek/README.md

 [![Build Status](https://travis-ci.org/mpasternak/django-multiseek.svg?branch=master)](https://travis-ci.org/mpasternak/django-multiseek)

 Graphical query builder for Django.

-Supports Django versions 1.8 and 1.10 with Python 2.7.
+Supported configurations:
+* Django 1.8, 1.10,
+* Python 2.7, 3.6

 django-multiseek's purpose is to enable end-user of the web page to build a query form and query the database using multiple parameters.